Ch'aska Anka Ninawaman: Early life and education

 As a young student, Ch'aska Anka Ninawaman changed her name from the Spanish Eugenia Carlos Ríos, which means in Quechua morning star (Venus), eagle and falcon of fire, "of my rebellious poetic people".

 Anka Ninawaman moved to the city of Cusco and studied education at the National University of Saint Anthony the Abbot in Cuzco, where she wrote her undergraduate thesis with the title Literatura oral en la Escuela de Choqecancha which also contained Cusco Quechua literature.
 As there was no Peruvian professor available to talk with her in Quechua at an academic level to defend the thesis, Bruce Mannheim from the United States came to solve the problem.
 During her time in Cusco, shed worked as a Spanish-Quechua translator.

 Ch'aska Anka Ninawaman did her master thesis in Social Science, specializing in Ethnic Studies, at the Latin American Faculty of Social Sciences in Quito.
-Then, she moved to Paris to work as a lecturer at the INALCO (National Institute for Oriental Languages and Civilizations).